Seven Creative Cooking Projects to Tackle This Weekend

 Since you can't just pop out for your standard supermarket shop while in iso, you can make things easier on yourself by having some kitchen essentials on hand.
 Enter: homemade stock.
 There aren't that many rules to it, so you can really add whatever you fancy for a rich, cosy winter broth.
 It's also easy to freeze and enjoy later, plus it's a great way of using up those veggie scraps and meat leftovers.

 In order to really get all the collagen from the meat you choose for your stock base, you'll want to cook it for as long as possible, which of course is no drama when you're under stay-at-home orders.
-For inspiration, check out this chicken stock.
+For inspiration, check out this chicken stock from the naked chef himself, Jamie Oliver.
 You could opt for pork, seafood or any other base that will make you happy.
 And for a great vegetable broth, simply start saving your vegetable scraps in the freezer.

 Once you become a stock maestro and have loads of stock on hand, you can put it to good use in some other tasty dishes, like this chicken and leek pie from Nat's What I Reckon.

 Why settle for sourdough when you can make your very own New York bagel brunch at home?
 Plan it in advance, so you'll have time to make the dough and let it rest — then you can bake and boil these bad boys come Saturday, Sunday (or Monday) morning.

 You can use any seeds you have at home for toppings, but poppy seeds, sesame and caraway seeds all work particularly well.
 If you're feeling creative, make a mix of seeds with some garlic and onion flakes for a homemade 'everything' bagel.